CHAPTER 4: FREE WILL

 What is happening, according to the determinist, is that I am conscious of only a small amount of my mental processes, most of which take place at a deeper level than I can consciously experience.
 It is something like a mug of beer that bubbles away creating foam on top; the foam is what we are aware of, and the bubbly liquid beneath is what we are not.
 The real decision making process takes place below the surface, and what we consciously experience at the higher level is irrelevant.
 A recent psychological experiment makes this point.
 People were connected to electroencephalogram machines and asked to perform specific actions.
 The people reported a conscious triggering of their actions a quarter second before the actions occurred.
 However, the machines spotted a unique brain activity a half second before the action.
 The point is that the conscious feeling occurs after the brain already initiates the action.
 The brain first unconsciously sets the course of action, only after that the conscious feeling of choice emerges, and then finally the action itself takes place.
 In a sense, we wrongly give the conscious mind credit for decisions that the brain has already made unconsciously.
 Interpretations of this study are controversial, and it may apply to only simple spontaneous decisions, such as whether to choose chocolate ice cream rather than vanilla.
 More complex decisions that involve planning, such as choosing which car to buy, might involve a different type of cognitive mechanism which is not yet testable for underlying deterministic influences.
 Nevertheless, this experiment may help show that, with many decisions that we make, our conscious feelings of freely chosen actions are only illusions.

-A third argument for genuine free will is that moral responsibility requires that we freely choose our actions.
+A second argument for genuine free will is that moral responsibility requires that we freely choose our actions.
 Consider two different situations in which burglars break into a house and steal jewelry.
 In the first situation a man named Joe thinks up the idea, plans the details, and then carries it out.
 In the second situation, a man named Bob is kidnapped and brainwashed with mind-altering drugs into carrying out a burglary.
 Morally speaking, we would judge Joe’s and Bob’s conduct differently.
 Joe is morally responsible for his actions because he freely chose to perform the action himself.
 Bob, on the other hand, is not responsible since he had no choice in the matter: he was implanted with an irresistible impulse to carry out the crime.
 Here is the point: according to the determinist, none of our actions are freely chosen; they’re all irresistible impulses like Bob’s, which we have no control over, even Joe’s action.
 This means that, if determinism is true, we are not morally responsible for any of our actions.
 The fact is, though, that we do hold each other morally responsible in many situations, which means that we do have free wills.
 The specific argument is this:

 1. If I am morally responsible for my actions, then I must have genuinely free control over those actions.